ITNoesis/Linux/ansible-oracle-linux-oscap/README.md

 ansible-oracle-linux-oscap
 =========

+Ansible role to execute OVAL (Open Vulnerability and Assessment Language) and XCCDF (Extensible Configuration Checklist Description Format) based OSCAP (OpenSCAP) scan on multiple Oracle Linux machines.

+Use this role to:
+1. Install the latest oscap packages
+2. Scan Oracle Linux systems
+3. Collect all the html and xml reports at a centralized location (ansible controller)

+By default, this role scans the systems based on standard profile however, the behaviour can be controlled by the variable "oscap_profile".

-Ansible role to execute OSCAP (OpenSCAP) scan on multiple Oracle Linux machines.
-Do not use this role on engineered systems like (PCA, ZFS and Exadata).
+IMP: Do not use this role on engineered systems like (PCA, ZFS and Exadata).

 Requirements
 ------------